Bloodraven with his weirwood longbow.

-Lord Brynden Rivers, called "Bloodraven", was a legitimized Great Bastard of Aegon IV and Mylessa Blackwood, his sixth mistress.
-His personal arms were a white dragon with red eyes breathing red flame on a black field.
-During his life, he was a Targaryen loyalist during the Blackfyre Rebellion, the Hand of Aerys I, and Lord Commander of the Night's Watch.
+Brynden was a Targaryen loyalist during the Blackfyre Rebellions, the Hand of Aerys I and Maekar I Targaryen, and a Lord Commander of the Night's Watch.
 Shiera Seastar, another bastard of Aegon IV, was his mistress.
-His half-brother Bittersteel desired Shiera also, which served in increasing the enmity between the two.
-He was thought to be a sorcerer.
-The evidence in A Dance with Dragons strongly suggests him to be the three-eyed crow.
-See Three-eyed crow/Theories.
+His half-brother Aegor "Bittersteel" Rivers desired Shiera also, which served in increasing the enmity between the two.
+Bloodraven was thought to be a sorcerer.

 Character and appearance

 - See also: Images of Brynden Rivers

 An albino, Brynden had milk white skin, long white hair, and red eyes.
 On the right side of his face he had a red winestain birthmark that extended from his throat up to his right cheek from which he earned his name Bloodraven, as the birth mark was said to look somewhat like a raven drawn in blood.
 However, Ser Duncan the Tall thought the birthmark just a splotch.
 According to George R. R. Martin it is more a suggestion of a raven shape, like an ink blot.